 - Hotel Zephyr: fantastic location close to Fishermans Wharf/Pier 39, Hotel Zephyr features nautical themed rooms, a games room and a fantastic outdoor courtyard filled with games – check prices here!

-- Suites at Fisherman’s Wharf: with two bedroom suites which can accomadate up to 6 guests, the Suites at Fisherman’s Wharf is a great option for families.
+- Suites at Fisherman’s Wharf: with two bedroom suites which can accommodate up to 6 guests, the Suites at Fisherman’s Wharf is a great option for families.
 Rooms include kitchenettes and the loctation, next to the Hyde Street Cable Car stop, is unbeatable – check prices here!

 - Palace Hotel: our San Francisco luxury favorite, our toddlers are always greeted with a warm welcome at the historic Palace Hotel.
 Located close to Union Square, the hotel highlights include the beautiful atrium where breakfast is served and the rooftop pool – check prices here!